 - Another way is to leave the lowest value (1) as N/A (not applicable).
 Respondents that can relate to the nominal scale but not the ordinal scale can choose N/A to ensure that there’s no value conflict.
 The ‘super light’ value will therefore start on (2).

-Ordinal Scale Example vs Interval Scale Example
+Ordinal Scale Examples vs Interval Scale Examples

 Just as an ordinal scale reveals more data than a nominal scale, an interval scale reveals even more than that.
 An interval scale is concerned with the degree of difference between the values.
+So, let’s see some interval scale examples and interval question examples.

 So, let’s say I’m doing more simple research, this time into people’s ideal temperature at home and on holiday.
 In an ordinal scale format, I would set it out my values like this: